Associate Dean for Academic and Student Affairs

 I hold a B.S. in Psychology and an M.S. in Counseling from Indiana University (Bloomington).
 My background includes leadership positions in education and business.
 I spent five years in public school counseling including leadership as the president of Milwaukee Counseling Association, and six years in management and sales for retail banking and investment services.I have been with UNCW since 2007.

 I have a special interest in social justice and diversity, serving on the Centro Hispano Faculty Advisory Board and the Watson Diversity Committee.
 I sincerely enjoy working with future educators.
 As Joseph Addison said, "What sculpture is to a block of marble, education is to the soul."
 Aside from work, I enjoy time with family and friends, nature, the ocean, learning and creating.

-I am the advisor for students who have already earned an undergraduate degree and are now seeking teacher licensure.
-The advising process includes evaluating transcripts, developing plans of study, and selecting alternative pathways into teaching, which is dependant on a student’s academic background.
-In addition, I assist our community college liaisons in any way I can, and coordinate the Watson College of Education scholarship program.
+I am the advisor for students who have already earned an undergraduate degree who wish to seek teacher licensure.
+Additionally, I advise middle grades and early childhood education majors.
+The advising process includes evaluating transcripts, developing plans of study, and selecting alternative pathways into teaching --- all dependent on a student’s academic background.
+I also coordinate the Watson College of Education scholarship program.

 I earned my undergraduate degree from Oral Roberts University in Tulsa, Oklahoma, and a graduate degree in education from Regent University in Virginia Beach, Virginia.
-My experience includes work in admissions, academic and career advising, planning and development, and youth leadership.
-I enjoy sports and music, and believe it or not, working in the yard.
-But most of all, I enjoy time spent with my beautiful wife and three children.
+My experience includes work in university admissions, academic and career advising, town planning and development, and youth leadership.
+I enjoy coaching, sports, music, and believe it or not, working in the yard.
+But most of all, I like time spent with my beautiful wife and three great kids.